-Rhys stood up and made a little bow to her, earning him a few chuckles, before wandering off.
+Rhys stood up and made a little bow to her, earning him a few chuckles, before striding away.
 When he opened the door to the shop he cursed his stupidity for forgetting to lock it.
-It seemed it was all in order though so he kicked the boxes of feathers aside and resumed his trek from cellar to storeroom and back.
+It seemed it was all in order though so he kicked the boxes of feathers aside and resumed his trek from cellar to workroom and back.
 He was slightly peeved and decided to take it out on the boxes, grunting at the heavy load and pretending all that effort went into strangling Gwen's nosy self.

-He liked to think the man hadn't regretted it, especially when it came to lifting boxes.
-His employer was getting on in years and Rhys had appointed himself his apprentice and heir to all things the man had left to teach.
-He enjoyed making masks for the circus, the theatre and for fun and display.
-There isn't anything else he'd rather do and he was thankful for having found Llewellyn because if there was anything about making masks old Llelo didn't know it was simply not worth bothering with.
+He liked to think the man hadn't regretted it, especially when it came to manual labour.
+His employer was getting on in years and Rhys had appointed himself his apprentice and heir to all things the man had to teach.
+He enjoyed making masks for the circus, the theatre, for fun and display.
+There wasn't anything else he'd rather do and he was thankful for having found Llewellyn because if there was anything about making masks old Llelo didn't know it was simply not worth bothering with.

 His hair was falling into his eyes but he couldn't afford the luxury of pushing it back, the small stones had to be arranged before the glue dried or he would end up with a most unsatisfactory result.
-This was his baby, he had wanted to create this image for a long time and he would not settle for anything other than perfection.
+This was his newest baby and he would not settle for anything other than perfection.
 He didn't even look up when the chime sounded but grunted a welcome and continued to set the stones with a practised hand.